openconfig/public/doc/network_instance_redistribution.md

 In those implementations that maintain a (virtual-) RIB per protocol, the operator must configure explicit connections between these tables, usually alongside a policy to allow such inter-protocol advertisement to occur.
 While no such configuration is required in those implementations that utilise a single RIB, it is notable that even in these implementations a protocol will not advertise another protocol's routes from the RIB by default (since such a setup would mean that for instance, the BGP DFZ would be re-advertised into the IGP at peering edge devices, which is clearly not desirable).
 Instead, an operator must create explicit configuration that matches routes installed into the RIB by a particular protocol, and then "import" these routes into the protocol that is expected to advertise them.

 In this latter case, the use of an import policy within a particular protocol instance is equivalent to the former - with the only difference being the context in which the policy is defined.
 With a table per protocol, an explicit configuration of redistributing routes from protocol A to protocol B is specified.
 In the latter case, the target protocol (protocol B) is specified, and a policy is used to select the source protocols from which routes may be imported for advertisement.
+In both cases, it is important that the destination protocol (protocol B) in this case only place the redistributed routes from the source protocol (protocol A in this case) in its "advertisement RIB view", but do not use those routes in the active/installed/forwarding route selection process and,consequently, do not place them in the FIB (forwarding information base).

 ## OpenConfig Approach to Protocol RIB Interconnection